LYxiaotai/MDIC3/README.md

     -out: the directory to store the L-R identification results.

 * The output of MDIC3_LR.py will be put in your "target" directory.
 The output file is a txt file named 'target_LR' that includes the L-R pairs involved in the cellular communication process you entered.
 The output file also contains the Pearson correlation coefficients and significance p-values corresponding to each L-R pair.

+#### 2.2 Choice2: Use the MDIC3 Python package to extract L-R pairs from cell-cell communication.